 Growing anything takes ongoing attention.

 And that’s the thing most lawyers have trouble providing for their businesses.

 Which is why the business doesn’t grow.

-First is the Co-Pilot group coaching program.
+That brutal reality is why I created the Co-Pilot group coaching program.

 So, there it ls…